Model Evaluation

 It is useful if:

-• Its evaluation matches the real decision goal
+• the evaluation matches the real decision goal

 This lesson focuses on disciplined evaluation for classification models.